MaloneFreak/SRTAITranslate/README.md

 # SRT AI Translator

-SRT AI Translator is an automatic subtitle translation tool that leverages the advanced translation model from Hugging Face (facebook/nllb-200-3.3B).
-This tool enables efficient and easy translation of subtitles from movies and videos into various languages.
+SRT AI Translator is an advanced automatic subtitle translation tool that leverages the powerful translation model from Hugging Face (facebook/nllb-200-3.3B).
+This application enables efficient and easy translation of subtitles from movies and videos into various languages, with an improved user interface and enhanced functionality.

+## Features

+- User-friendly graphical interface
+- Support for multiple language pairs
+- Batch translation of SRT files
+- Progress tracking with a visual progress bar
+- Secure token storage using keyring
+- Improved error handling and input validation
+- Option to cancel ongoing translations
+- Token visibility toggle for enhanced security

 ## Requirements